senthurayyappan/onshape-robotics-toolkit/docs/tutorials/export.md

 ---

-### Step 4: Visualize the Assembly Graph
+### Step 4: Visualize the Assembly Graph (Optional)

-Generate and save a graphical representation of the assembly’s structure:
+Generate and save a graphical representation of the assembly's structure:

 ```python
 robot.show_graph(file_name="quadruped.png")